 Tom fell asleep against my shoulder as I sat in the middle singing with my new best friend.

 His name was Vic.
 He was camping out at Sawgrass Campground, off Route 27 toward Orlando.
 He took us there.
-It was like a little city with little houses, except the people weren’t little – tall, long-haired dudes with their brown-eyed mama.
-Vic showed us where to wash up and when we joined him, about fifteen hippies had gathered around for a sing along.
+It was like a little city with little houses, except the people weren’t little – tall, long-haired dudes with their brown-eyed mamas.
+Vic showed us where to wash up.
+When we joined him, about fifteen hippies had gathered around for a sing along.
 They asked me what I wanted to play, handing me a beat up acoustic guitar.

-“Well, let’s do the song we did together,” I motioned to Vic and we did a replay for ‘One Toke Over the Line.’
-I told Vic to pinch Tom when his part, ‘sail away’, came up and to harmonize with him if he was off-key.
+“Well, let’s do the song we did together,” I motioned to Vic.
+We did a replay of ‘One Toke Over the Line.’
+I told Vic to pinch Tom when his part, ‘oh, sail away’, came up and to harmonize with him if he was off-key.
 We both winked.

 “Com’n, Tom.
 Git up here, too.
 And don’t fuck up the ‘sails away.’”

 He grinned as we sat in the middle of their circle.
-Sure enough, he was off, so Vic pinched him and he hit the right note, with a little help from his friends.
+Sure enough, he was off, so Vic pinched him, He hit the right note, with a little help from his friends.

 Everyone knew the song and everyone was a little bit off.
 I blamed Tom, but who knows who’s fault it was.

 I played a medley of Dead songs, ending with ‘Truckin,’